SoftwareAG/cumulocity-agents-netcomm/README.md

-after the installation of ruby you need a gem management gem called bundler. run `gem install bundler` to install bundler. after that you can manage your gems via the file ./Gemfile and by installing these gems via `bundle install`. now after all the gems are installed you can test the connection between the chef-repo and the chef-server with knife. run `bundle exec knife node list` this will ask the chef-server for registered nodes on the chef-server.
+after the installation of ruby you need a gem management gem called bundler. run `gem install bundler` to install bundler. after that you can manage your gems via the file ./Gemfile and by installing these gems via `bundle install`. after all the gems are installed you can test the connection between the chef-repo and the chef-server with knife. run `bundle exec knife node list` this will ask the chef-server for registered nodes on the chef-server.
 (the bundler exec means 'run this command with local gems, not with the system gems') it will ask you in which organization you are running knife. run `export ORGNAME=myorg` to use the organization that is already installed on the existing chef-server-12. you can change or add organization settings in ./.chef/organizations/index.yml
+`bundle exec knife node list` should return with no error.

+#### creating and provisioning new nodes
+with knife you can provisioning

 There are two ways to create a cluster, via knife(manually) or via chef-provisioning(automatic).